shapeshed/jekyll.shapeshed.com/_posts/2007-04-18-the_joy_and_curse_of_wysiwyg.md

 ---
 layout: post
 title: The joy and curse of WYSIWYG
-excerpt: Allowing sites to be updated by non-technical staff is essential.
+description: Allowing sites to be updated by non-technical staff is essential.
 WYSIWYG editors are a must in Content Management Systems, but can cause frustration too.
 categories: [Typography, CSS, XHTML]
 ---
 ## HTML for everyone